 What we do

-The Practical Causal Inference (PCI) Lab advances and applies methods that allow researchers and practitioners to make “safer” and more realistic causal conclusions in real-world scenarios.
+The Practical Causal Inference (PCI) Lab at UCLA advances and applies methods that allow researchers and practitioners to make “safer” and more realistic causal conclusions in real-world scenarios.
 Such methods extract available useful information while reducing risk of generating over-confidence in a possibly badly biased result.
 We refer to this approach as “practical causal inference.”

 The PCI Lab serves as a multidisciplinary intellectual hub, producing research, providing training and mentorship, and spearheading collaborative initiatives across campus and beyond.